Strengthening Security Systems in Times of Rupture - What's on the Horizon?

 The second panel will focus on the status of current global and regional security mechanisms - multilateral and institutional.
 The scene will be set with perspectives from Brussels, Geneva, New York, and Stockholm.
 As global and regional security mechanisms are under considerable political, financial, technological and security stress, the discussion will focus on what needs to be rethought, adapted, or innovated, to meet the environment and demands of an uncertain future.

 The third panel will explore the need for the revitalisation of democratic resilience as a core component to strengthening security.
 How can democracy advocate for peace and stability?
-What trust building, within countries and between their leaders can support common global security?
-How can global security be defined and understood from a European perspective?
+The panelists will discuss aspects of trust building, within countries and between their leaders as a foundation for common global security, but also how global security can be defined and understood from a European perspective.
 Can rules based security be applied regionally even if global actors do not respect them?
 How can security mechanisms and institutions based on trust be built for the future?

 1700–1745 | Concluding Discussion and Key Takeaways